Last Updated: September 01, 2024

 Since when can candidates take the ACT exam?

-ACT exam can be taken by anyone above 13 years of age.
-Students from 6th, 7th, 8th, and 9th-grade levels are permitted to take the test though they should preferably take the Pre-ACT at the time.
+Anyone above 13 years of age can take ACT exam.
+Students from 6th, 7th, 8th, and 9th-grade levels are permitted to take the test, though they should preferably take the Pre-ACT at the time.

 How many questions will be asked in the ACT exam?

 The ACT exam consists of 215 questions spread over four sections in the paper.
-These questions are mostly in the multiple-choice format, but it also contains grid-in questions in the mathematics section.
+These questions are mainly in the multiple-choice format but contain grid-in questions in the mathematics section.

 Can candidates cancel their ACT score?
-If yes, will the fee be refunded?
+If so, will the fee be refunded?

-The ACT scores can be canceled with immediate effect if the candidate tells the proctor to void their score.
+The ACT scores can be canceled immediately if the candidate tells the proctor to void their score.
 This ensures that the test will not even be graded.
 No, the fee will not be refunded.
 Since the exam has already been held, not grading it because the candidate chooses to nullify the grade will NOT warrant a refund.

 Does canceling scores remove the bad test score from the candidate's record?

-No. To remove a particular test score from ACT records, candidates are supposed to submit a written request.
-This is not valid if the candidate has taken the test through state testing or district testing.
+No. Candidates are supposed to submit a written request to remove a particular test score from ACT records.
+This request is not valid if the candidate has taken the test through state or district testing.

 How many times can one retake the ACT exam?

 ACT can be attempted a maximum of 12 times.
-It is advisable to retake the ACT 2 or 3 times to improve one's scores.
-Retesting does not make the candidate lose a lot of time considering how the exam is conducted 7 times a year.
+Retaking the ACT 2 or 3 times is advisable to improve one's scores.
+Retesting does not make the candidate lose much time, considering how the exam is conducted 7 times a year.

 What is standby testing in the ACT?

-Standby testing is a chance for students to attempt the ACT exam if they missed the late deadline to register either for a test date or a change in the exam center.
+Standby testing is a chance for students to attempt the ACT exam if they missed the late deadline to register for a test date or a change in the exam center.
 It does NOT confirm a seat for the test.
-Candidates can be admitted for the test only when there is a seat vacant after the confirmed seats have been filled.
+Candidates can be admitted for the test only when a seat is vacant after the confirmed seats have been filled.

 What is Section Retesting?

-Students are allowed to retake individual test sections/subjects to improve their overall score instead of retaking the entire test.
-The retest will be offered mostly on National ACT dates given that they have already taken a full ACT and that they have a valid composite score.
+Students can retake individual test sections/subjects to improve their overall score instead of retaking the entire test.
+Given that they have already taken a full ACT and have a valid composite score, the retest will be offered mostly on National ACT dates.

 Can the ACT be re-evaluated?

-Yes, students can request a re-evaluation of the ACT.
-They should do this within 12 months of the test date.
+Yes, students can request a re-evaluation of the ACT within 12 months of the test date.
 The application for re-evaluation must be sent through standard mail with an additional fee.
-The results are updated within 3 to 5 weeks after the request has been received.
+The results are updated within 3 to 5 weeks after receiving the request.

 Are calculators allowed for ACT?